milan-m-antony/lumeo/README.md

 **B. Create a Public Channel:**

 1. In Telegram, create a new **public channel** (not a private one).
-The channel's public link will be used to find its ID.
+The channel's public link is used to find its ID.
 2. Add your newly created bot to this channel as an **Administrator**.
 This is crucial, as the bot needs permissions to post and delete messages.

 **C. Get the Channel ID:**